josuebrunel/myql/README.md

 lokingYQL
 =========

-LokingYQL is a Yahoo Query Language Wrapper written in Python
+LokingYQL is a Python wrapper of the Yahoo Query Language.

 Yahoo!
 Query Langauge Documentation and Support
 ===============================================